yashamon/web2/index.md

 manifolds][Oh] (With Yong-Geun Oh), 55 pages, Advances in Geometry, (accepted)

 [Global Fukaya category I][5], 57 pages, IMRN (revision stage)
+> > In particular this contains a proof of one
+> > sense of a conjecture of Teleman on existence
+> > of continuous action of the group of
+> > Hamiltonian symplectomorphisms on the Fukaya
+> > category of a symplectic manifold.

 Submitted: (all of these are also on arxiv but the versions below may be more updated)